Counter reset on 10/02/2013 due to migration to new hosting company -->

 The answer –I believe- is quite clear and dramatic.
 If you have followed this presentation, no more wording is needed!

 Honestly, I do not have an answer to that question.
-I do have answers –of course- but it would be too insulting to our system of government for me to gain any future support from them.
-So I will avoid answering directly that question, and instead will direct you to some other non-profit websites that I have published throughout the years as a public service not only to America, but to the world.
-Websites like www.ZUET.com (Zeroing in Underground Energy Technologies) for you to ponder on how is it possible that we are not yet producing more energy from "massive" geothermal venues as I suggest we should do in ZUÉT (zuét rhymes with sweat).
+I do have answers –of course- but it would be too insulting to our legislators, no need to offend them we will need support from them to palliate this terrible threat.
+So I will avoid answering directly that question, and instead will direct you to some other non-profit websites ("science beacons" I call them) that I have published throughout the years as a public service not only to America, but to the world.
+Websites like www.ZUET.com (Zeroing in Underground Energy Technologies) for you to ponder on how is it possible that we are not yet producing more clean energy, like solar, or from "massive" geothermal venues (as I suggest we should do in ZUÉT , which rhymes with sweat).

-My logo used to be "With American ingenuity, ZUÉT (technology) is no sweat".
+My motto used to be "With ingenuity, ZUÉT is no sweat".

 Recently I found out, that an American Geologist had warned about a peak in oil (in the Texas fields) back in the 1950's (Dr. Hubbert), but there was little interest on his observation as more and more fields were being discovered all over the US and abroad.
 Soon his warnings were ridiculed as too pessimistic.

-It was not until 20 years later from that article (of 1979) when other people and organizations become aware and a few became genuinely active on presenting that problem of fossil-fuel's imminent-depletion to the largest possible audience.
-A lot of lead time was lost.
-The "newcomers" further explained the ecological disaster that it would cause to our planet if we continue to depend on these carbon fuels to generate about all our energy needs.
+It was not until 20 years later from my article (of 1979) when other people and organizations become aware (of fossils' depletion, and its warning flag which is called "peak oil").
+Eventually a few Engineers/Scientists became genuinely active on presenting that problem of fossil-fuel's imminent-depletion and to the largest possible audience.
+Yet, a lot of lead time was lost.
+The "newcomers" further explained the ecological disaster that it would cause to our planet if we continue to depend on these carbon fuels to generate all our energy needs.
 It was also a this time (late 1990's) when our former vice-president and Nobel Price winner Al Gore came into the picture, and so did the ASPO Organization and its scientific founders.
 More about this can be read if you click on this link ("The End of Cheap Oil" by Colin J. Campbell and Jean H. Laherrère, Scientific American, March 1998).
 You could also visit the page above titled "Background".

-Back then (1975) I was totally aware that the intoxication of the air with CO2 would become a major global problem and made a few hints to that regard in my article (as well as in a book that I tried unsuccessfully to publish a decade later ( “US ENERGY POLICY, S.O.S [Scared Ostrich Syndrome]” , currently displayed in its entirety at www.PetrolSOS.com, and at www.Petroleos.net ).
+Back then (1975) I was totally aware that the intoxication of the air with CO2 would become a major global problem and made a few hints to that regard in my article (as well as in a book that I tried unsuccessfully to publish a decade later ( “US ENERGY POLICY, S.O.S [Scared Ostrich Syndrome]” , currently displayed in its entirety -and free- at www.PetrolSOS.com ).

-Consequently, about ten years ago I rested my case on “fossil issues” (which are now common-folk knowledge) and focused instead energies on
+Consequently, about ten years ago I rested my case on “fossil issues” (which are now common-knowledge to scientifically-literate folk).
+Then I opted to focus instead my energy and stamina on...

 How to produce abundant and safe energy (called PECCU energy on www.ZUET.com , website that I created with that informative purpose in mind) and -most importantly-

 How to make the public aware of CO2 intoxication, which is –by far- a bigger problem to humanity than sea-level rise.
-Thas is the subject matter of this website, www.DoomedGlobe.com
+That is the subject matter of this website, Doomed Globe.

-Will try to compile those WebPages soon!
-In the meanwhile you can search the Internet for that topic, because the ideas presented in ZUET are of my creation, however the idea of a solar umbrella for the Earth was not originated by me.
-First heard of it by a NASA Scientist who came to make a presentation at the University of Puerto Rico (Mayagüez Campus -from where I graduated) back in 1973.
+The ideas presented in ZUET are of my creation, however the idea of a solar umbrella for the Earth is not original.
+I first heard of it by a NASA Scientist who came to make a presentation at the University of Puerto Rico (Mayagüez Campus -from where I graduated) back in 1973.
 Unfortunately, do not remember his name.

 Today we could dissipate/reflect that energy back to space, or focus it, making Earth colder in some spots, and warmer in others.
 It would be feasible to make the planet colder overall (the poles become slowly thicker with ice, and the sea-level gradually going to 30 feet lower than what it is today).
 Would you imagine a planet with a sea-level at a point so low that most of the continental shelf would be again be exposed, creating huge sand plateaus.
 The new size of some countries would be increased dramatically (such would be the case of Canada, Argentina, Northern Europe, the Alaska-Russia primitive land-bridge, and Australia will be almost touching a huge "new" Indochinese Continent).
 It would also be –of course- a dangerous fidgeting with mother nature.
 The overall outcome would probably be very desirable, however the local conditions in some countries would benefit, but in other countries would not be welcome.
 International agreements would have to be agreed upon.